RMHogervorst/blog/content/post/2019-08-17-william-sealy-gosset-one-of-the-first-data-scientists.md

 But why did Gosset publish under the name 'Student' and not under his own name?

-After a sabattical year working with Karl Pearson, Gosset created a set of tables that came to be known as the t-distrubution.
+After a sabattical year working with Karl Pearson, Gosset created a set of tables that came to be known as the t-distribution.
 And that knowledge was actively used in the brewery.
 And so Gosset wanted to share that important work with the world.
 However the managers of Guinness did not want to give away their competitive advantage, if Gosset published a paper describing beer